-Founded by Wacom, The Digital Stationery Consortium (DSC) is an association of global industries and thought leaders with the shared mission to advocate the value of human creativity and to lead the creation of a new market category of smart digital stationery solutions that serve creative minds naturally and intuitively.
-Contributor members, who also represent the DSC Board of Directors, include E-Ink, Fujitsu Client Computing Limited, Montblanc, Samsung Electronics, and Wacom.
+Founded by Wacom, The Digital Stationery Consortium (DSC) is an association of global industries and thought leaders with the shared mission to advocate the value of human creativity and to lead the creation of a new market category of smart digital stationery solutions that are serving any creative minds naturally and intuitively.
 The consortium's focus is to establish digital ink as a universal, open and smart content format and a common framework for sharing and collaborating with ideas based on WILLTM digital ink.
 For more information about DSC and its membership benefits, please visit http://digitalstationeryconsortium.org.